 Over the years, Rebekah and I have probably made this easy evocative feast more than any other.
 One reason for that is that when I go out fishing on the ocean, I bring back light flaky fish which are perfect for this meal.
 Whether I catch Vermillion Red Rockfish (two filets are pictured on the black plate pic), or Ling Cod, Red Snapper, Sea Bass, or Halibut, or we buy them at the market, they all are very elegant, and in this meal, exquisite.

 So we often eat fresh fish, whether caught or purchased, in this simple but explosively tasty Thai meal.
 It’s all about reducing the broth to a fine liqueur, with an amazing combination of flavors from Thailand and Vietnam.
-The secret is the amazing tension of the umami flavors that are Ying and Yang… fish sauce and chicken bone broth, mirin and limes, sweet and sour, the bite of the ginger and the garlic, the fiery heat of the hot peppers, light yet intense, fresh yet deeply penetrating in taste.
-This dish is lush, aromatic and spicy, and the mint, tomatoes and the coconut oil together are completely addictive.
+The secret is the amazing tension of the umami flavors that are Yin and Yang… fish sauce and chicken bone broth, mirin and limes, sweet and sour, the bite of the ginger and the garlic, the fiery heat of the hot peppers with the haunting aroma of mint, light yet intense, fresh yet deeply penetrating in taste.
+This dish is lush, aromatic and spicy, and the mint, tomatoes and the coconut oil fused together are completely addictive.
 Enjoy!

 1 1/2 pounds of a light flaky fresh or fresh frozen fish, usually 4 filets, about 3/4 inch thick.
 If you have thicker filets, slice them length wise so that they are thinner (we use Calico Bass, Red Snapper, Rockfish, Ling Cod, Grouper, True Cod, Halibut, Sea Bass, Catfish, Walleye, and an exquisite fish I’ve caught off Key West, the Cero Mackerel.)
 3 tablespoons of coconut oil or canola oil